awsdocs/aws-security-hub-user-guide/doc_source/securityhub-invitation-respond.md

   aws securityhub accept-administrator-invitation --administrator-id 123456789012 --invitation-id 7ab938c5d52d7904ad09f9e7c20cc4eb
   ```

+**Note**
+The Security Hub console continues to use `AcceptInvitation`\.
+It will eventually change to use `AcceptAdministratorInvitation`\.
+Any IAM policies that specifically control access to this function must continue to use `AcceptInvitation`\.
+You should also add `AcceptAdministratorInvitation` to your policies to ensure that the correct permissions are in place after the console begins to use `AcceptAdministratorInvitation`\.

 ## Declining an invitation \(console\)<a name="securityhub-decline-invitation-console"></a>

 You can decline an invitation to be a member account\.
 When you decline an invitation, your account is marked as **Resigned** on the administrator account's list of member accounts\.